ccchristiant/workshop-socket.io/README.md

 </html>
 ```

-If you restart the process (by hitting Control+C and running ```node index.js``` again) and refresh the page it should show you our page with our textbox at the bottom with our send button.
+If you restart the process (by hitting Control+C and running ```node index.js``` again) and refresh the page it should show you our page with our textbox at the bottom with our send button. (<--- Don't forget it)

 # Integrating Socket.IO